david-pawar/DavidsBookStore/DavidsBookStore/README.txt

 2223 ran update-database    command
 2224 reviewed the tables in SQL server object explorer

-2229 run application, and did not encounter with any error
+2229 run application, and did not encounter with any error.
+2241 created the Category.cs file, and edit as instructed